Can a Medical Food Help Control the Symptoms of Peripheral Neuropathy?

 Medical foods are specially formulated supplements intended for the dietary management of a disease that has distinctive nutritional needs that cannot be met by normal diet alone.
 Two medical foods commonly used in podiatry are Neuremedy and Metanx.

 Neuremedy is a fat soluble form of Thiamine (Vitamin B1).
 Thiamine deficiency is well-documented in those who can suffer from neuropathy, such as diabetics and the elderly.
 Resolving a thiamine deficiency can result in resolving the symptoms of peripheral neuropathy.
 Neuremedy delivers a bioactive form of thiamine that is readily absorbed and used by the body.
 I recommend that people try a two month course of Neuremedy to assess how effective it works.
-Neuremedy is dispensed from the office by many podiatrists and can also be purchased online.
+Neuremedy is dispensed from the office by many podiatrists.

 Metanx is another medical food that is indicated for the distinct nutritional requirements of diabetic patients with peripheral neuropathy.
 Metanx regulates homocysteine and helps the blood vessels to produce a natural vasodilator called nitric oxide.
 As a result, blood flow increases in the vessels that carry important nutrients and oxygen to the nerves.
 This has been found to alleviate the symptoms associated with peripheral neuropathy.
 Metanx is available at all pharmacies by prescription.